jova5/opta-planner-nqueens/README.md

    ]
 }
 ```
+As best score I use HardSoftScore -1hard/-1000soft, based on my constraints I suppose it would find solution in that rande, even thouhg SoftScore is never used.

 This is still work in progress, I hope that open source community will be able to help